Winter Guide to Car Camping: 7 Tips to Stay Warm and Comfortable While Sleeping in Your Car

 *Pro-tip, black out all the windows with your DIY insulation and use a yoga mat for the front dashboard so you dont have to get a giant insulation sheet for that you wont be able to store easily come daytime.

 Most roadtrippers, #vanlifers, or overlanders already have a lot of gear and don't want to add a mass of bedding to that.
 Pretty much the minimum amount of bedding you can get away with is using your clothes...rolling up a jacket for a pillow, wearing layers, and some large sweatshirt for a blanket, but this is more of a summer option.
-In winter, this probably won't be enough.
+Depending on where you are, in winter, this probably won't be enough.
 You have the option to buy one "cold-weather" sleeping bag or two neutral weather sleeping bags which doubled-up may in fact provide you with more warmth than the more expensive one-but will take up more space.
 You can find both at Walmart, the more expensive will run around $20-24 and the cheaper ones are about $10.
 I got the more insulated $24 option then added a bed comforter on top and was pretty toasty.

 Unfortunately there are no battery powered heaters on the market currently, you could invest in a propane portable heater which is great for vans or trucks but I wouldn't suggest using that in a car and you should NEVER sleep with it on.
 It's technically "safe," But it's still a propane appliance, and it's just not good practice to sleep with an open flame in any room or small space.
 If you have an portable travel kettle or stop at your nearest gas station, you can fill a water bottle or full of hot water and keep it in your sleeping bag!